patmetadatalib/aspace/README.md

 ### Updating the records in ArchivesSpace

-NOTE: if you receive an unexpected token error when using these functions, try doing a json dump of the record before sending it to the server, especially if you have made changes to the record and are sending it back.
-I'd like to put in checks for this error eventually so that it will automatically do the json dump before sending, but as it stands I have enough time to find the error but not enough time to fix it.

 ```
 record = client.get_resource(id)
 (Make some change to the record)
 new = json.dumps(record)
-client.update_resource(new)
+client.update_resource(new, id)

 ```
+NOTE: if you receive an unexpected token error when using these functions, try doing a json dump of the record before sending it to the server, especially if you have made changes to the record and are sending it back.
+As of version 1.6, the change_record function will return a json dump of the record, which can then be piped into the correct update function for the particular object that you are working with.

+In version 1.6, I have removed the print statements that report whether the update is successful or not .
+In the event of a successful update, the function will return the 'Updated' message from the server, though it will only print this message if you don't do anything.
+If there is an error, it will return a tuple containing the id and the content of the error message.
+I found this helpful in doing batch updates.

+I am also happy to report that a recent use case here has confirmed that this library is compatible with multi-threading.
+Threads have helped a lot in speeding up batch updates for us here, so if you would like help in setting that up with this library please do get in touch.

 #### Updating an object
 ```